Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Introduction

-Apart from physical and link layer design, novel computing frameworks and network architecture techniques are attracting much attention.
+Implementing uRLLC relies on short packet length and small transmission time interval, which make channel coding more challenging.
+Enabled by the spatial freedom provided by MIMO, a spatiotemporal two-dimension (2D) channel coding scheme is proposed in \cite{You2023}, which can flexibly balance the transmission reliability and latency under different scenarios.
+In the link layer, there are some innovative techniques to achieve uRLLC, such as grant-free access, interface diversity, and radio resource allocation.
+Specifically, three grant-free access retransmission schemes including reactive, k-repetition, and proactive retransmission were analyzed in \cite{Liu2021}.
+On the other hand, novel computing frameworks and network architecture techniques are attracting much attention.
 By optimizing task offloading and resource allocation at edge nodes, MEC systems shorten the delay and promise to support various mission-critical applications \cite{She2019}.
 By serving each user with multiple links from different nodes, multi-connectivity is regarded as an effective approach to ensure high network availability and reliability \cite{She2018}.
 To reduce control-plane latency in handover procedure, anticipatory networks predict the mobility of users according to their mobility pattern and reserve resources proactively \cite{Bui2017}.